Trails and no longer closed.

 - Skywalk North

 - Upper 19 Mile Creek Trail

 The closure were implemented following three recent instances of human wildlife conflict with a confirmed grizzly bear in the area.

 Grizzly bears are extremely sensitive to human presence.
 They can detect people from kilometers away and alter their behaviours.
 This puts increased pressure on these bears, and complicates efforts to gain enough weight, prior to denning.

-The trail closures are being implemented to:
+Trail closures are implemented to: